What is PrEP?

 PrEP is for people who are HIV negative (not living with HIV).
 When a person takes PrEP as directed, it is 99% effective at preventing HIV.

-There are two medications approved by the FDA as PrEP for HIV: Truvada and Descovy.
+There are three medications approved by the FDA as PrEP for HIV: Truvada (TDF/FTC), Descovy (TAG/FTC), and Apretude (CAB LA).
 A health care provider will work with you to determine which may be best for you.
+Truvada and Descovy are oral medications, and Apretude is an injectable medication.

 Is it safe?

 Yes.
 PrEP is very safe.
 Most people have few or no side effects.
-Some people get an upset stomach when they first start taking it.
+Some people get an upset stomach when they first start taking oral medication.
+For those who are on injectable PrEP (Apretude), there may be soreness or irritation at the injection site.
 Talk to your health care provider about any side effects, especially if they last more than a week or so.

 How do I get PrEP?

 PrEP is individualized to support your sexual health and HIV prevention needs.
-You will need a prescription from a health care provider to get PrEP.
+You will need to consult with a health care provider in order to start a PrEP regimen.
 You can talk with your healthcare provider about PrEP or you can find a provider by clicking here.

 How much does PrEP cost?

-Everyone interested in PrEP will be able to afford it because there are many options for covering the costs.
+Effective January 1, 2020 all issuers, except for grandfathered health plans*, must provide coverage for PrEP for the prevention of HIV infection at no cost sharing and cover screening for HIV infection at no cost-sharing.
+Everyone interested in PrEP, including both oral and injectable PrEP, will be able to afford it because there are many options for covering the costs.
 The cost of PrEP includes the cost of medication, medical appointments, and lab tests.
 Medicaid and most health insurance plans cover all the costs for PrEP, without co-pays or cost-sharing.
 Drug manufacturers offer assistance and the New York State DOH offers a PrEP Assistance Program (PrEP-AP).
 For information, see PrEP Payment Options (PDF).

 How often do I take PrEP?

-Taking PrEP once a day is the preferred method.
+Taking PrEP once a day is the preferred method for those on oral medication.
 Talk with your healthcare provider about how long you need to take PrEP before you are fully protected.
-Daily PrEP with Truvada is the only method proven to be effective for cis-gender women and transgender men who have vaginal intercourse.
+Daily PrEP with Truvada is the one method proven to be effective for cis-gender women and transgender men who have vaginal intercourse.

 On-Demand PrEP (2-1-1)